UP940148/peer-review-system/README.md

-# UP940148 Peer Review System
+# Daniel Ellis Peer Review System

 ## About this repository

-This repository is set up for the development of UP940148's Application Engineering coursework.
+This repository was created for my university coursework, where I was required to create a peer review system that users could upload their work to for their peers to review.
+It is a JavaScript based application comprised of an Express server and an Sqlite3 database to manage the backend, and a HTML and JS frontend with no frameworks in use.

+This submission achieved a mark of 80%

 ## Installing